Post

 NextJS has a very simple and easy way to solve this issue; you can make a static loading page.

-- If you have a SSR Component, in the same folder, make a
+• If you have a SSR Component, in the same folder, make a loading.js file

-This implementation is super simple, this is what your file tree should look like.
+This is what your file tree should look like.

 1